-The analysis with $ESD_thermotrace$ shows that the appropriate sample size for a tracer thermochronology study cannot be determined a-priori without knowing: (i) the case-specific scientific question (i.e. the spatial pattern of erosion to be tested); (ii) the source area hypsometry; (iii) the desired minimum confidence level; and (iv) the surface bedrock ages.
+The analysis with ESD_thermotrace shows that the appropriate sample size for a tracer thermochronology study cannot be determined a priori without knowing (i) the case-specific scientific question (i.e., the spatial pattern of erosion to be tested), (ii) the source area hypsometry, (iii) the desired minimum confidence level, and (iv) the surface bedrock ages and uncertainties.
 On this note, if possible, it is advisable to explore the feasibility of a study with the already available bedrock ages before sampling.
 In absence of available published ages, bedrock samples are best processed first to avoid wasting resources on potentially inconclusive analyses of detrital grains.
 To better illustrate the importance of the initial knowledge of the catchment's geology, we conducted a set of simulations with the same inputs as the Inyo Creek case study (Stock et al., 2006).
 In these simulations we vary the location (in terms of elevation range) of maximal erosion and observe the impact on the statistical power in detecting the imposed pattern.
-A broad and a narrow gaussian curve of erosion ($1\sigma = 500$ m and 100 m, respectively) are applied to the catchment's range of elevations, shifting the position of the peak in 100-m-steps at each simulation.
-We test two sets of gaussian functions of elevation (2x and 5x), computed in such a way that the prominence of peak erosion equals 2- and 5-times the prominence of the catchment's hypsometric peak, respectively.
-Therefore, because the most frequent elevation range is ca. 5-times the least frequent bin (Fig. 10C,F), the "2x" and "5x" curves define an erosion efficiency where peak sediment production is 10-times and 25-times higher than the minimum in the catchment, respectively.
-Results from this parameter study, example erosional functions and the hypsometric histogram are illustrated in Figure 10.
+Both a broad and a narrow Gaussian curve of erosion ($1\sigma = 500$ and 100 m, respectively) are applied to the catchment's range of elevations, shifting the position of the peak in 100 m steps at each simulation.
+We test two sets of Gaussian functions of elevation computed in such a way that the prominence of peak erosion equals 2 times and 5 times the prominence of the catchment's hypsometric peak, respectively.
+Therefore, because the most frequent elevation range is ca. 5 times the least frequent bin (Fig. 10c, f), the " $2\times$ " and " $5\times$ " curves define an erosion efficiency where peak sediment production is 10 times and 25 times higher than the minimum in the catchment, respectively.
+Results from this parameter study, example erosional functions, and the hypsometric histogram are illustrated in Fig. 10.